Books and Media:

 The Search for a Vanishing Beijing, A Guide to China's Capital through the Ages

 In The Search for a Vanishing Beijing, the author leads the reader through palaces, temples, back streets and markets of the city while bringing back to living memory forgotten or overlooked Peking customs, stories and beliefs.
 The narrative touches on everything under the sun as the reader walks from Tian An Men Square through the surrounding neighbourhoods and further to sights in rustic settings.
 It relates stories about imperial customs, street food, temple festivals, historic trees, Red Guard "struggle sessions", residences of famous Chinese and foreigners, ghosts, and more.
 Interspersed throughout the book are stories told by such diverse sources as Marco Polo and Bernard Shaw as well as 20th century Sinophiles like Juliet Bredon, George Kates and David Kidd.
 Commentary from Ming and Qing era travel guides are brought out for a Chinese perspective on celebrated locations in the city.
-With black-and-white photographs and illustrations.
+With black-and-white photographs and illustrations.,s

 China's Buried Kingdoms (Lost Civilisations)